 In 2010, Daimler decided to focus on its core competence—building innovative vehicles—instead of pursuing software development.
 That meant finding the best software partner to build a strategic alliance.
 Daimler sought the best expertise in software development and a company that could help from the first concept and throughout the cars’ entire life cycle.

 Daimler was looking for a partner to take over functions and implementation models, software implementation, module testing, and integration testing.
 Interfaces had to be described and a common language defined in a very short time to maintain functionality, time lines, and quality.
 The biggest challenge would be to smoothly integrate the new development partner into Daimler’s ongoing development processes.

-The successful partnership between EB and Daimler started in 2010.
-Due to a very strong local presence, EB was quickly able to take over the development environment in a smooth transition.
-Three phases guaranteed the seamless, flowing acquisition of software development and integration by EB:
+The successful partnership between Elektrobit and Daimler started in 2010.
+Due to a very strong local presence, Elektrobit was quickly able to take over the development environment in a smooth transition.
+Three phases guaranteed the seamless, flowing acquisition of software development and integration by Elektrobit:

 - Observing and learning